mwydmuch/napkinXC/README.md

 - Possibility to use any type of binary classifier from Python.
 - Efficient prediction with different threshold for each label.
-- Improved dataset loading from Python.
+- Improved dataset loading in Python.
 - More datasets from XML Repository.